 If you're looking for an alternative to your usual type of rice, consider jasmine rice.
 Native to Thailand, jasmine rice is a long grain rice a bit rounder and starchier, which makes it stickier, than other types of rice.
 Its popcorn flavor and jasmine aroma pairs well with seafood and dishes made with coconut.
 Like other types of rice, jasmine rice is low in fat, a good source of energy and can help you meet your daily iron needs.

-A 1/4-cup serving of uncooked jasmine rice, which makes 3/4-cups cooked, has 160 calories.
-Most of those calories come from its carbohydrate content, which is 35 grams per 1/4-cup serving.
-Carbohydrates supply your body with energy, and not just your muscles, but your brain, nervous system and kidneys too.
+A 1/4-cup serving of uncooked jasmine rice, which makes 3/4 cups of cooked rice, has 160 calories.
+Most of those jasmine rice calories come from its carbohydrate content, which is 35 grams per 1/4-cup serving.
+Carbohydrates supply your body with energy, and not just your muscles, but your brain, nervous system and kidneys, too.
 Forty five to 65 percent of your daily calorie intake should come from carbohydrates.

 Make It Brown For Fiber

-To up the nutrition in your diet, replace white jasmine rice with brown jasmine rice.
+To increase the fiber benefits of jasmine rice, replace white jasmine rice with brown jasmine rice.
 A 1/4-cup of uncooked brown jasmine rice has 2 grams of fiber, while the white rice has none.
 Most Americans don't meet the daily requirements of fiber.
 Adult women need 25 grams a day and men need 38 grams a day; the average intake is just 15 grams.
 Fiber in food not only promotes bowel function, but it also improves blood lipid profiles and aids in blood sugar control.

 A Little Protein and Very Little Fat